-Whether you’re staying a while in Hutt Valley, or passing through for a spot of hiking or Lord of the Rings location spotting, there’s tons of activities to please any outdoorsy backpacker.
+Whether you’re staying a while in Hutt Valley, or passing through for a spot of hiking or Lord of the Rings location spotting, there are tons of activities to please any outdoorsy backpacker.

 THings you can’t miss in the Hutt Valley

-- Hike the in the forest and to reservoir in the Akatarawa Forest.
+- Hike the in the forest and to the reservoir in the Akatarawa Forest

 - Climb Mt Climie!

-- Have a coffee down Jackson Street, Peton.
+- Have a coffee down Jackson Street, Petone

 - Get that perfect photo of the Baring Head Lighthouse, East Harbour Regional Park.